zwindler/godraft/README.md

 # go draft

-godraft is a simple webapp to help players during Magic the Gathering drafts
+godraft is a simple webapp to help players during Magic the Gathering(tm) drafts